 Because many leases in Ames terminate at the end of July, relocating ISU students and community members often discard items that may still be useable.
 During these weeks, the City of Ames Resource Recovery Plant (RRP) often sees an influx of couches, wooden furniture, clothing, and more as renters attempt to meet their move out requirements.
 At the same time, new students moving in are often in need of furniture and household essentials.
 Rummage RAMPage is a collaborative effort to pair unwanted items with others seeking low-cost options for furnishing a home.

-Check back in early 2020 for days/hours for Rummage RAMPage 2020
+Check back for information about Rummage RAMPage 2021

 Rummage RAMPage 2019 Results

 The fourth annual Rummage RAMPage surpassed previous years in landfill diversion totals and proceeds generated.
 The event, which grew to nine days, diverted 116,424 pounds of furniture and housewares from the landfill and raised $33,194 for local non-profit agencies.
 In its fourth year, Rummage RAMPage increased proceeds by almost $15,000 and diverted an additional seven tons of materials when compared to results from 2018.

 44,000 pounds of furniture and housewares diverted from the landfill